 Your Night in the Maharajha's Palace in Rajasthan!

 The Kingdom of Marwar was established in the 6th century on the edge of Rajasthan's Thar Desert.
 The Marwari accumulated enormous wealth from their trade of rice, opium, cotton, spices and textiles.
 Affluent Marwari families tried to outdo each other by building lavish mansions, giving birth to fine and colorful architecture in an otherwise bleak region where it was least expected.
 Many of these mansions, or "havelis," remain today, and most are completely unrestored.
 All are decorated with unbelievable frescos on walls and ceilings.
 Artists spread a thin layer of lime plaster, then painted scenes of Marwari life.
 Although fragile, you can still enjoy many of these painted surfaces as you wander through the havelis you visit.
-Towering above the village is Surajgarh Fort, one of the few places where you can stay in a luxury palace in Rajasthan.
+Towering above the village is Surajgarh Fort, one of the few places where you can spend a night in a luxury palace in Rajasthan.

 Day One: An 18th Century Palace and a Camel Ride